UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 What is the average length of a solar PPA contract?

-The standard length for a residential solar PPA contract is typically between 20 and 25 years.
-This extended timeframe allows the solar developer to slowly recoup their initial hardware and installation costs while providing you with a predictable, lower energy rate over two decades.
+The standard length for a residential contract is between 10 and 25 years.
+This extended timeframe allows the solar developer to slowly recoup their installation costs while providing you with a predictable, lowered energy rate over the life of the agreement.

 Is a solar PPA better than a solar lease?

-Can I get the solar tax credit with a PPA?
+Can I claim the solar tax credit with a PPA?

-No. Under a Power Purchase Agreement, the third-party solar developer legally owns the system, meaning they are the only entity entitled to claim the lucrative Federal Solar Investment Tax Credit (ITC) and any related local financial incentives.
+No. Under this arrangement, the third-party developer legally owns the system.
+Because they hold ownership, they are the only entity legally entitled to claim the 30% Federal Solar Investment Tax Credit and any associated local incentives.

 Do I still pay my utility company if I have a PPA?

 Yes, you will.
-Most residential solar systems are grid-tied, meaning you will still receive a smaller, secondary bill from your local utility company for any supplemental electricity you use when your panels aren’t actively producing (like at night) and for the standard mandatory grid connection fees.
+You will still receive a smaller, secondary bill from your local utility company for any supplemental electricity you use when your panels aren’t actively producing — like at night — and for the standard mandatory grid connection fees.

 About the Author